telerik/winforms-docs/treeview/data-binding/binding-to-self-referencing-data.md

 ---
 title: Binding to Self Referencing Data
 page_title: Binding to Self Referencing Data | RadTreeView
-description: Binding to Self Referencing Data
+description: This article shows how you can bind RadTreeView to self referencing data.
 slug: winforms/treeview/data-binding/binding-to-self-referencing-data
 tags: binding,to,self,referencing,data
 published: True